 - Prioritize high interest rate loans: Pay the minimum amount toward loans with lower interest rates, and pay greater amounts toward those with higher interest rates.

 - Pay extra on principal: You’ll need to check with your lenders, but some will allow you to tack on extra money directed toward the principal part of the loan.
-If you can swing it, consider making your loan payments larger so you can get them paid off earlier.
+If you can afford it, consider making your loan payments larger so you can get them paid off earlier.
 Even an extra $25 per month will cut down the length of your repayment.
 If you’re making payments while you’re in school, make sure those are going directly to the loan principal, especially if it’s a loan with deferred interest.

 - Pretend it’s part of your mortgage: You don’t want to be at risk for losing your home, whether you own or rent.
 So, when figuring out your monthly housing payment, incorporate your loan payments into it and pay them as you would your mortgage.